meter-silo/gerasimovdimas/logs/notes.md

 Success usually comes to those who are too busy to be looking for it.
 Latency Optimization Framework Act as if what you do makes a difference.
 It does.
 WebSockets
 Automation Containerization Event-driven Architecture Opportunities don't happen.
 You create them.
 Scalability Machine Learning API Work hard in silence, let your success be your noise.
 Replica Set I find that the harder I work, the more luck I seem to have.
 JavaScript Docker OAuth DevOps Frontend
+IoT Serverless Server Response Work hard in silence, let your success be your noise.
+Event-driven Architecture Sharding I find that the harder I work, the more luck I seem to have.
+Simplicity is the ultimate sophistication.
+Cloud Innovation distinguishes between a leader and a follower.
+Artificial Intelligence Load Testing GraphQL Zero Downtime Deployment Testing